-Order of Protection Lawyers in Missouri, Illinois, Kansas and Oklahoma in St. Louis, Kansas City, Columbia, Springfield, Tulsa and Beyond
+Order of Protection Lawyers in Missouri, Illinois, Kansas, Oklahoma, Nebraska, and Indiana

-Orders of protection (or protective orders) — often called restraining orders — are legal orders issued by Missouri, Illinois, Kansas and Oklahoma state courts.
+Orders of protection (or protective orders) — often called restraining orders — are legal orders issued by Missouri, Illinois, Kansas, Oklahoma, Nebraska, and Indiana state courts.
 These orders require one person to stop harming another.
 They are designed to protect adults and children against violent or harassing behavior.

-At Stange Law Firm, PC, we understand how the law can affect Missouri, Illinois, Kansas and Oklahoma families.
+At Stange Law Firm, PC, we understand how the law can affect Missouri, Illinois, Kansas, Oklahoma, Nebraska, and Indiana families.
 Our knowledgeable lawyers counsel clients on what decisions to make when seeking or defending against orders for protection.
 We also stand up for them in court, working hard to protect their rights.

 If you or someone you care about has become the victim of domestic violence, it may be possible to take legal action to make the violence stop.
 You may qualify for a protective order against a household member.